-Signing up for Medicare: what you need to knowHealth
+Signing up for Medicare: what you need to knowFinances

-Every American becomes eligible for Medicare at age 65, but receiving the right benefits for your needs isn’t automatic.
-Often, you need to sign up—and make some big choices once you do.
+Most Americans become eligible for Medicare at age 65, but receiving the right benefits for your needs isn’t automatic.
+Often, you need to sign up — and make some big choices once you do.
 If you’ve taken a look at the process and feel confused, you’re not alone.
-“Millions of beneficiaries struggle to understand the differences between plans and the impact of their decisions on the future,” says Melissa Simpson, a program manager at the National Council on Aging, an advocacy organization for those 60 and older.
+One study finds that nearly 25 percent of Americans aged 65 or over don’t fully understand the Medicare health insurance they rely on for coverage.

 Q: When should I enroll?